yoosefi12/docker-playground/README.md

 # Vim with Scala Metals

-This repository tends to install and config vim for developing scala applications using docker file.
+This repository tends to install and config vim for developing scala applications using docker.

 It's still being maintaied.